Tamim-shamal/Mydfir-10day-Microsoft-Challenge/README.md

 Day 9 of the 10-Day Microsoft SOC Challenge

 # Overview

-This project investigates **Network Traffic Anomalies** using authentication patterns observed in Windows event logs (**SecurityEvent_CL**) within Microsoft Sentinel.
-The goal is to detect abnormal network logon behavior, such as repeated failed logons, sudden spikes in authentication attempts, or brute-force-style activity across multiple endpoints.
+In this challenge, I investigated **Network Authentication Traffic Anomalies** using Microsoft Sentinel and KQL to detect suspicious patterns in authentication logs (SecurityEvent_CL).
+The main goal was to identify failed logon spikes, brute-force attempts, and abnormal process activity indicating possible network intrusion.